Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/describing-components.md

 Panoramique lets you dynamically control the structure of your Vue application by mounting and unmounting components at runtime, similar to manipulating DOM elements.
 Instead of hardcoding component trees, you define them dynamically as your application runs.

-But in order to do mount a component as the child of another one, Panoramique needs to be made aware of both of them, this is done using objects called **harnesses** that describe the props, event listeners and children a component should be mounted with.
+In order to mount a component as the child of another one, Panoramique needs to be made aware of both of them, this is done using objects called **harnesses** that describe the props, event listeners and children a component should be mounted with.

-To register a harness in panoramique you will need to describe it by creating a `ComponentDefinition`, which holds the same information but is easier to manipulate and read.
+To register a harness in panoramique you will need to describe it by creating a `ComponentDefinition`, which will be converted to a harness when you pass it to panoramique.
 The main difference between harnesses and definitions is that definitions are static while harnesses are reactive and will update the corresponding component when modified.

-There is two ways of writing definitions, the object way that looks a lot like [Vue's Option API](https://vuejs.org/guide/introduction.html#options-api) and the functional way that looks more like the [Composition API](https://vuejs.org/guide/introduction.html#composition-api)
+There is two ways of writing definitions, the option style that looks a lot like [Vue's Option API](https://vuejs.org/guide/introduction.html#options-api) and the setup style that looks more like the [Composition API](https://vuejs.org/guide/introduction.html#composition-api)

 ::: details Component used in the examples

-For all examples on this page the following `NewsletterSubscriptionModal.vue` component is used.
+Most examples in the following pages use this `NewsletterSubscriptionModal.vue`
+component:

 <<< ./snippets/NewsletterSubscriptionModal.vue [NewsletterSubscriptionModal.vue]